SenseLogic/DEF/CODE/JAVASCRIPT/README.md

 ## Features

+*   Simple, readable syntax based on indentation.
-*   Allows to define complex configuration files in a simple, readable format that's easy to parse and generate.
+*   Easy to write, parse and generate.
-*   Uses a consistent indentation scheme where each level is indented with a fixed number of spaces (4 by default).
+*   Compact representation for complex data structures.
+*   Flexible multiline string handling.
+*   Supports all JSON data types and more.
-*   Can execute custom commands within single-quoted strings to :
+*   Allows to :
+    *   Define arrays of objects and maps without repeating the keys.
-    *   Build a UUID from text : '#some-text'
+    *   Generate UUIDs : '#id'.
-    *   Build a base64 UUID from text : '%some-text'
+    *   Generate base64 UUIDs : '%id'.
-    *   Load the content of a DEF file as a value : '@file.def'
+    *   Load a DEF file as a value : '@file.def'.
-    *   Load the contents of all DEF files in a folder as an array of values : '@folder/'
+    *   Load all DEF files in a folder as an array of values : '@folder/'.

 ```
 {